Published on

 • Active circuits -- opened but not yet closed (= server memory in use).

-• Connected circuits -- currently have a live SignalR connection.
-The gap between active and connected is your count of stranded sessions (a user who closed their laptop lid but whose circuit is still alive on your server).
-The server reaps a disconnected circuit after CircuitOptions.DisconnectedCircuitRetentionPeriod (3 minutes by default); if stranded counts and memory worry you, lower it (and DisconnectedCircuitMaxRetained) in AddInteractiveServerComponents.
+• Connected circuits -- those with a live SignalR connection right now.
+The gap between active and connected is your count of stranded sessions: a user closed their laptop, but the circuit is still alive on your server.
+A disconnected circuit lingers until the server reaps it, three minutes by default (CircuitOptions.DisconnectedCircuitRetentionPeriod).
+That retention window is the ceiling session-duration p95 climbs toward.

 • Session duration -- how long each circuit lived.

-First, the class that owns the instruments.
-FrontendTelemetry creates the metric instruments once and exposes one tiny method per thing we want to record.
-Here's its shape -- the full version (with a couple of business counters and an ActivitySource for custom spans) is in the appendix:
+FrontendTelemetry creates the metric instruments once and exposes one method per thing we record.
+Here is its shape; the full version, with business counters and an ActivitySource for custom spans, is in the appendix:

 public sealed class FrontendTelemetry